AdamEClements/Intraday_Spot_Volatility_IJF_Replication/README.md

 The same is done for the liGBM and LSTM files.

 To generate the results in Table 2: compare_log_forecasts.m is used

+## Overnight volatility and Table 4 and Figure 4

+intravol_model_noonight.m is used to generate the in-sample estimation results for the miHAR model excluding overnight volatility.

+Writes out coefficient estimates (IBM_OLS_estimates.csv) and robust covariance matrix (IBM_robust_scaled_covars.csv) to produce Figure 4

+These files are used in the R code in IBM_HAC_based_plots.qmd to generate Figure 4 IBM_HAC_based_plots.qmd needs the dplyr readr libraries.

+forecasting_loop.m produces the miHAR* forecasts

+Forecasts are written out to IBM_fore_nonight.csv

+To generate the results in Table 4: compare_forecasts.m is used